rcgsmith/Drop-seq-multimapping/README.md

 ## Testing

-To test implementation above, a test set of 10000 reads from mouse cells can be found in `Testing` folder:
+To test implementation above, a test set of 10000 read pairs from mouse cells can be found in `Testing` folder:

-* Read 1:
+* Read 1: `Test10000_R1.fastq`

-* Read 2:
+* Read 2: `Test10000_R2.fastq`

-The extended pipeline output is found in `Testing/Testing_Output` for alignment against the mm10 genome using STAR v2.5.2b.
+The extended pipeline output for these reads is found in `Testing/Testing_Output` for alignment against the mm10 genome using STAR v2.5.2b.
 The mm10 genome index was built using meta data from Macosko et al, GSE63472 https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE63472.

+The user can check their extended pipeline against these output files (make sure to use mm10 genome and STAR version indicated above).